-We refer to our coverage area, which extends from Lincroft due east to Sea Bright, as ‘the Green.’
+We refer to our coverage area, which includes Red Bank, Fair Haven and Little Silver, as ‘the Green.’

-The name redbankgreen is meant to connote the colonial-era concept of a village green or town square, a place where neighbors met to exchange news and opinions, and maybe swap a pig for some kale.
+The name redbankgreen connotes the colonial-era concept of a village green or town square, a place where neighbors met to exchange news and opinions and do business.
 Hence, our slogan: “a town square for an unsquare town.”
-Only, this one’s online, and minus the livestock.
+Only, this one’s online.

 We honor the journalistic ideals of fairness and accuracy with neither fear nor favoritism.
-But sometimes we get a little cheeky.
+Sometimes we get a little cheeky.

-Over his three decades in the news business, site founder John T. Ward has worked as a reporter at the Asbury Park Press and the Star-Ledger and as a magazine freelancer.
-He serves as publisher and editor.
+Over four decades (yikes) in the news business, site founder John T. Ward has worked as a reporter at the Home News in his hometown of New Brunswick, the Asbury Park Press and the Star-Ledger, and as a freelance magazine writer.
+He serves as publisher, editor and sole reporter for redbankgreen.

 Graphic artist Trish Russoniello is redbankgreen‘s self-styled “picture person,” responsible for site design, graphics and ad creation.
-A former staffer at Nickelodeon, she also takes most of the photos for the weekly Where Have I Seen This? and the occasional Accidental Photographer.
+A former staffer at Nickelodeon, she also takes most of the photos for the weekly Where Have I Seen This? feature in our email newsletter.